GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 ### CloudDQ Execution

-> TODO: Explains the mechanics of how rule_bindings are ultimately applied to the data (info about rule_bindings translated to sql and pushed down to bq etc.)

-From original README:

 On each run, CloudDQ converts each `rule_binding` into a SQL script, create a corresponding [view](https://cloud.google.com/bigquery/docs/views) in BigQuery, and aggregate the validation results summary per `rule_binding` and `rule` for each CloudDQ run into a DQ Summary Statistics table in a BigQuery table specified in the CLI argument `--target_bigquery_summary_table`.

 ### Consuming CloudDQ Outputs

-> TODO: Explains how CloudDQ outputs are captured and can be accessed.

-From original README:

-You can then use any dashboarding solution such as Data Studio or Looker to visualize the DQ Summary Statistics table, or use the DQ Summary Statistics table for monitoring and alerting purposes.
+`CloudDQ` will generate a summary table called `dq_summary`, and a view for each rule binding.
+You can visualize the results using any dashboarding solution such as Data Studio or Looker to visualize the DQ Summary Statistics table, or use the DQ Summary Statistics table for monitoring and alerting purposes.

 `CloudDQ` reports validation summary statistics for each `rule_binding` and `rule` by appending to the target BigQuery table specified in the CLI argument `--target_bigquery_summary_table`.
 Record-level validation statistics are captured the in columns `success_count`, `success_percentage`, `failed_count`, `failed_percentage`, `null_count`, `null_percentage`.
 The rule type `NOT_NULL` reports the count of `NULL`s present in the input `column-id` in the columns `failed_count`, `failed_percentage`, and always set the columns `null_count` and `null_percentage` to `NULL`. `CUSTOM_SQL_STATEMENT` rules do not report record-level validation statistics and therefore will set the content of the columns `success_count`, `success_percentage`, `failed_count`, `failed_percentage`, `null_count`, `null_percentage` to `NULL`.